-I’m an instructor of Management Communication at the Wharton School of The University of Pennsylvania.
+I’m an instructor of Management Communication at the Wharton School of The University of Pennsylvania, and I partner with both Columbia Business School and Duke Corporate Education as a speaker and coach for their custom leadership development programs.
 I also serve as a Visiting Professor of Executive Communications at the Beijing International MBA Program at Peking University, China, where I prepare senior leaders from around the world to communicate more effectively in a growing global marketplace.

 As a regular columnist on leadership and communication for Inc.and Psychology Today, I focus on sharing practical, research-based approaches to common workplace challenges, ranging from how to handle a presentation to a difficult boss to how to absorb challenging feedback without being defensive or dramatic.
 I have been a featured expert and a contributor to Harvard Business Review, The New York Times, Oprah Magazine, Forbes, Fast Company, Bloomberg BusinessWeek, Fox Business Network,and American Express OPEN Small Business Forum.